riju/backgroundBlur/explainer.md

 ![Package Power Consumption](ptat-bg5fps-rel.png)

 Javacript test programs were created to capture frames and to blur background at VGA resolution (640x480) at 5 fps.
 The tests were run on Intel Tigerlake running Windows 11.
 A test run length was 120 seconds (2 minutes) with 640x480 pixel frame resolution.
+Please check [Disclaimer](#disclaimer).

 ## User research